WhitakerLab/WhitakerLabProjectManagement/weekly-updates/Maria-Eriksson/Mentoring-EK.md

 ### What did you struggle with?
 * ME - Nothing to report
 ### Any other topics
-* ME - would nice nice to do some co-writing sessions for I get the blog posts into the Turing Way...
+* ME - Would nice nice to do some co-writing sessions for I get the blog posts into the Turing Way...

 ## Date: 6 July 2021